themaxsandelin/ts/00. Getting started/README.md

 5.
     Lastly we'll need to create some posts for our blog.
 Delete the default post, and create 5 new blog posts.
 Each blog post should have it's own title, some basic content, and it's very own category.
 A blog post can have multiple categories, but there should one unique category for each post.

+6.
+    Get familiar with the [wp-config](https://codex.wordpress.org/Editing_wp-config.php) file.
+Create a new database and change the `DB_NAME` in your `wp-config.php` file.
+Then change back to your first database to see what happens.

 ## Resources

 - [Wordpress.org](https://wordpress.org/) - Wordpress